Obstetrics and Gynecology

 - If you scored less than 210 on your Step 1, take your Step 2 CK VERY early (July or August) during your fourth year and definitely use one of your months off to maximize study time..

 - Pay attention to Step 2 CS dates: a few programs required passing scores several weeks before the ROL deadline meaning late December was the latest to take it.
+However, it is not necessary to have Step 2 CS passing score in before interview season.

 - 3rd year LATE Spring